-is acsigned for called or ages five of younger Only assessments designed for children in the age range of birth to age five will be reviewed; tools for children older than age five will not be reviewed.
+Is designed for children ages five or younger Only assessments designed for children in the age range of birth to age five will be reviewed; tools for children older than age five will not be reviewed.
 The instrument must be aligned with the ages of the population in the nominating program.
 To what extent does the tool assess children between birth and age five?
 Describes uniform, consistent, structured, and clear procedures for completing the tool (e.g., guidelines for administering or rating items, and scoring) Does the assessment tool include written instructions to support consistent completion across providers and teachers?
 Does the assessment tool have uniform materials?
-Uniform materials include: Standard instructions Uniform administration procedures Describes the domains and subdomains measured and is reasonably consistent with the Minnesota Early Childhood Indicators of Progress.
-The review will look for consistency with the Minnesota Early Childhood Indicators of Progress.
+Uniform materials include: • Standard instructions • Uniform administration procedures • Uniform scoring and score interpretation Describes the domains and subdomains measured and is reasonably consistent with the Minnesota Early Childhood Indicators of Progress.
 The assessment must include items in all of the following domains: Cognitive Language, Literacy, and Communications Physical and Movement Social and Emotional There is reasonable consistency between the assessment and required domains and indicators of Progress (ECIP).
 Are the required domains identified and supported?
-If assessments that address one primary domain may be submitted as part of a bundle but will not be approved as a stand-alone assessment.
-The domains may be called something slightly different or be combined with other domains.
-The review will look for "reasonable consistency" with all or most of these domains.
+If assessments are bundled, do the tools together incorporate the required domains?
+Assessments that address one primary domain may be submitted as part of a bundle but will not be approved as a stand-alone assessment.
+The review will look for 'reasonable consistency' with all or most of these domains.